 Students are required, as an integrative seminar assignment, to complete two process recordings each semester of their practicum experience.
 Students will use the Process Recording Form (Available on Canvas) for these assignments.
-Students are required to review completed Process Recordings with their Agency Practicum Instructor for feedback during a supervision session prior to submitting the assignment to the Practicum Faculty.
+Students are required to review completed Process Recordings with their field instructor for feedback during a supervision session prior to submitting the assignment to the field faculty.